bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

 Let's first clarify two important points about terminology.
 First, information entropy is a distinct idea from the physics concept of thermodynamic entropy.
-There are parallels and connections have been made between the two ideas but it's probably best to initially to treat them as separate things.
+There are parallels, and connections have been made between the two ideas, but it's probably best to initially to treat them as separate things.
 Second, the "information" part refers to information theory, which deals with sending messages (or symbols) over a channel.
 One crucial point for our explanation is